Multiple generalized cluster structures on $D(\text{GL}_n)$: Description of and

 \paragraph{Conventions.} The following identifications are frequently used in the text:

-The above equalities are in a complete harmony with the defining formulas for the functions if one simply extends the range of allowed indices for the latter.
+The above equalities are set in concordance with the defining formulas for the variables, for which one simply extends the range of the allowed indices.
 Furthermore, for $g$-functions we set

 and for $h$-functions we set